bajamircea/bajamircea.github.io/_posts/2023-04-10-software-engineering-stories.markdown

 Dev: I don't know?
 3 more days?

   Later that day
-Stakeholder: What's the project status
+Stakeholder: What's the project status?
 PM: It's late by 3 days.
 It's the developer's fault.
 Stakeholder: Tell them to not be late again.
 </pre></p>